thscharler/kparse/readme.md

 }
 ```

-Tracking only works if a TrackSpan is used in the parser.

-If the type alias points to a &str, a &[u8] or any LocatedSpan<T, ()>
-everything still works, just without tracking.

 ## Getting the tracking data

 The call to StdTracker::results() returns the tracking data.

 # Testing the parser

-The test module has several functions to run a test for one parser function
+The test module has several functions to run a test for one parser
-and to evaluate the result.
+function and to evaluate the result.

-track_parse() runs the parser and returns a Test struct with a variety of
+str_parse() runs the parser and returns a Test struct with a variety of
 builder like functions to check the results.
 If any check went wrong the
 q() call reports this as failed test.